PlebeiusGaragicus/pytroller/README.md

 python -m src.main
 ```

-A window titled "Pytroller: USB Arcade Controller Debug" will open.
+A window titled "Pytroller: USB Arcade Controller Debug" will open with the demo game.

 ## Usage notes
 - Plug in your controller before starting, or press R to rescan after plugging in.
 - The header shows connected devices, with axes/hats/buttons counts.
 - 4-way sticks may report as a single hat (D-pad) or as X/Y axes, depending on the controller/driver.
-Current visuals follow the captured mapping.
+Current mapping follows the captured logs.
-- Debug lines continue printing to the terminal; the window now focuses on live visuals.
+- Debug lines continue printing to the terminal; the window shows the live game.

 ### Mapping (from BUTTONS.md capture)
 - Start: button 9